Access Control

 At the operating system level, protection encompasses several components:

 The very earliest computers did not have a need for access control.
-They were single-user batch-processing systems.
+They were single-user systems that ran one program at a time (batch processing).
 The program and data were physically brought over to the computer, usually in the form of punched cards and magnetic or punched paper tape.
-System administrators were responsible for mounting the proper tapes and running the requested programs.
+System administrators were responsible for mounting the proper tapes, loading the cards, and running the requested programs.

-Once disks came onto the scene, computers had access to files that were always available: a system administrator did not have to retrieve and attach the media for a user’s program.
+Once disks came onto the scene, computers had access to files that were always available: a system administrator no longer had to retrieve and attach the media for a user’s program.
 Now, privacy (confidentiality) and integrity became concerns.
-You do not want somebody else reading or modifying your files unless you give them explicit permission to do so.
-In short, you want to protect yourself from curious users, malicious users, and accidental mistakes.
+You did not want somebody else reading or modifying your files unless you gave them explicit permission.
+In short, waned want to protect yourself from curious users, malicious users, and accidental mistakes.

 Later, interactive timesharing systems came onto the scene, and we had an environment where multiple processes from multiple users could run concurrently.
-This illusion was created by rapidly switching the processor’s state between different programs: each would run for a few milliseconds before another process got a chance to run.
-This environment made casual inspection of files easier and allowed multiple processes to access the same file at the same time.
+This illusion was created by rapidly switching the processor’s state between different programs: each would run for a few milliseconds before another process could run.
+This environment made access to files easier and allowed multiple processes to access the same file simultaneously.
 Malicious software, for example, could keep a file open and monitor its changes – or make changes.
 Access control was necessary.
-We needed operating system mechanisms that would enforce defined policies on who could access what.
+We needed operating system mechanisms to enforce defined policies on who could access what.

 When PCs took over the world, access control took a back seat for a while.
-We were back to single-user systems: every file is yours.
+We were back to single-user systems: you are the sole user and administrator of your PC; every file is yours.
 However, we soon realized that software became less trusted.
 You now had to worry about whether that game you installed would modify your system files or upload your private files to a remote server.
 Moreover, you still had to worry about accidents and misbehaving programs.
 It turned out that access control was still important.
-Now we live in a world of PCs, mobile devices, IoT2 devices, as well as remote servers – cloud computing – where we share computers and storage.
+Now we live in a world of PCs, mobile devices, IoT2 devices, and remote servers – cloud computing – where we again share computers and storage.
 We also have traditional time-sharing systems, such as university computers and corporate servers.
 Program isolation and access control is still crucial.

 Access control